Cover photo by Neels Jackson.

 Habitat

-Inhabits marshes, seeps and the fringes of ponds, lakes, dams and slow moving rivers or streams.
-Favours still water environments with fringing and emergent grass, sedge or reeds.
+The Swamp Bluet inhabits marshes, seeps and the fringes of ponds, lakes, dams and slow-moving rivers or streams.
+It favours still water environments with fringing and emergent grass, sedge or reeds.
+The Swamp Bluet is recorded from all biomes in southern Africa.

 Photo by Sharon Stanton